NeoCore-Horizons/NeoCore-Horizons.github.io/README.md

-# NeoCore-Horizons.github.io
+# NeoCore Horizons Website

-no one can use the code without your explicit written permission.
+Official website for NeoCore Horizons.

+## Copyright

+© 2024 NeoCore Horizons.
+All rights reserved.

+This codebase is proprietary and confidential.
+No part of this codebase may be used without explicit written permission from NeoCore Horizons.